Beauty is deeply personal, yet there’s something about it that brings us together.

 Creative work isn't about sounding smart.
 It's not about chasing whatever's trending or performing genius for people who aren't paying attention anyway.

-It's about saying something real, in a way that actually lands.
+It's about saying something, in a way that actually lands.

 Collaboration is harder than people admit.
-It means bringing your actual ideas to the table, not the polished version you think people want to hear.
+It means talking about your actual ideas, not the polished version you think people want to hear.
 It means asking dumb questions.
-It means ego is the enemy — not in a poster-quote way, but in a practical, this-project-is-going-to-suffer way.
+It means ego is the enemy.

 If something doesn't serve the idea, cut it.
 Doesn't matter how long it took or how clever it is.
 The work should feel inevitable, not assembled.

-Curiosity is the only thing that keeps this from getting stale.
+Curiosity keeps things from getting stale.
 The moment I think I've figured out how to do something, the work starts to die a little.
 Standing still feels safe.
 It isn't.

 If we're not enjoying it at least some of the time, something's wrong — with the brief, the process, or both.
 Worth finding out which.